 Hi!
 I'm June!

-In 2019, I finally realized how hard it was to make a living making music, so after many years of programming as a hobbyist, I began formally training remotely with Lambda School in software development (iOS emphasis).
-I soon developed a reputation for being a sharp, detailed programmer and a voracious learner, able to adapt swiftly (no pun intended) to new technologies, architectures, and environments.
-After internships as a Lambda School team lead and later an iOS developer with non-profit Eco-Soap Bank, I am currently working as an iOS developer at Redzone Software, where I've been since January 2021, and as engineering manager since February 2024.
+In 2019, I finally came to grips that the hustle of a career in music wasn't for me, so after many years of programming as a hobbyist, I began formally training remotely in software development at Lambda School (now Bloom Institute of Technology).
+I quickly developed a reputation for being a sharp, detailed programmer and a voracious learner, able to adapt swiftly (no pun intended) to new technologies, architectures, and environments.
+Since January 2021, I've been with Redzone Software (now QAD | Redzone), as an engineer, team lead, and now as the Principal iOS Engineer.